logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 #### Best Practices for Writing

 When designing a feature group, it is worth taking a look at how this feature group will be queried in the future, in order to optimize it for those query patterns.
-At the same time, Spark and Hudi tend to overpartition writes, creatingtoo many small parquet files, which is inefficient and slowing down the write.
+At the same time, Spark and Hudi tend to overpartition writes, creating too many small parquet files, which is inefficient and slows down writes.
-But they also slow down queries, because file listings are taking more time, but also reading many small files is usually slower.
+But they also slow down queries, because file listings take more time and reading many small files is slower than fewer larger files.
 The best practices described in this section hold both for the Streaming API and the Batch API.

 Four main considerations influence the write and the query performance: